tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 ```

 This is actually _almost_ the `Service` trait defined in Tower.
 If you've been
-able to follow along until this point you now understand most of Tower.
-Besides
+following along you now understand most of Tower.
+Besides the `Service` trait,
-the `Service` trait, Tower also provides several utilities that implement
+Tower also provides several utilities that implement `Service` by wrapping some
-`Service` by wrapping some other type that also implements `Service`, exactly
+other type that also implements `Service`, exactly like we did with `Timeout`
-like we did with `Timeout` and `JsonContentType`.
-These services can be
+and `JsonContentType`.
+These services can be composed in ways similar to what
-composed in ways similar to what we've done thus far.
+we've done thus far.

 Some example services provided by Tower: